 You need a company name that no other business has the rights to use.
-See our SunDoc article Is My Business Name Available? for help conducting your own name search, or SunDoc can run your name search for a reasonable fee.
+SunDoc can run your name search or reserve your LLC name for a reasonable fee.
 At a minimum, your preferred name must be available in the State of Connecticut.

 2. Understand the LLC Organizer Requirement.

 All LLCs have to have an LLC organizer.
 This role will be named on your Certificate of Organization form.
 Often, companies assume that the organizer has to be an LLC member or an LLC manager, but this can be anyone who helps prepare your Certificate of Organization.